frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

 > Lines with a 🟢 green background marked with a plus sign ➕ are added at that step.

-The changes made in this step are [here](https://github.com/frontity-demos/tutorial-hello-frontity/commit/7733a6c3d9886cf4a86397e8ba1a668fcd3cb928).
+The changes made in this step [can be seen here](https://github.com/frontity-demos/tutorial-hello-frontity/commit/7733a6c3d9886cf4a86397e8ba1a668fcd3cb928).

 {% endhint %}